aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/advanced-drawing-graphics/master-image-processing-aspose-imaging-java/_index.md

 A: Wrap your processing code in try‑catch blocks and log `IOException` or `ImagingException` as needed.

 **Q: Are there limits on processing multiple images simultaneously?**
-A: The limit depends on available memory and CPU; consider processing images sequentially or using a thread pool with controlled concurrency.
+A: The limit depends on available memory and CPU; consider processing images sequentially or using a controlled thread pool.

 **Q: Is Aspose.Imaging cross‑platform?**
 A: Absolutely – it runs anywhere Java is supported, including Windows, Linux, and macOS.